tcrouch/omniauth-wonde/README.md

 # OmniAuth::Wonde

-Strategy to authenticate with Wonde via OAuth in OmniAuth.
+Strategy to authenticate with Wonde via OAuth2 in OmniAuth.

 ## Installation